 RLR: So how about the booking/band selection process.
 Festivals seem to be such an enigma when it comes to how bands get chosen and such.
 There seems to be a “family” around tweed, but how does one get in the door?
 (I know its a tough situation…)

 JMC: Booking.
 Yes.
 Booking.
-As many musicians will tell you, they 644241_10151769900221201_1963433832_nwould rather eat glass than have to book shows but it is a necessary part of the whole deal.
+As many musicians will tell you, they would rather eat glass than have to book shows but it is a necessary part of the whole deal.
 When we first started in 2009, we drew from people we had played with, close friends, been in the studio with and basically people who said they would do it pro bono.
 We are forever grateful to those people and a handful of them are usually involved every year because of their belief in us and well they are still making high caliber music.
 Tim Gearan, Andrea Gillis, White Dynomite fellas, and obviously Bow Thayer and myself, together or with our own projects…the formula has changed a little bit every year.
 When I look back at the budget I always cringe for a couple of reasons: 1) all of the people playing deserve far more than what we can offer.
 2) How do we pull off that kind of talent for that amount of money and 3) I hope these people remember Im a musician first and not the promoter guy!
 So we try to keep “family” involved to some degree, we try to include people we have started relationships with outside of Tweed as in regular gigs, sessions, tours and such, we try to include a handful of bands from Vermont that are doing great things and then we throw a couple on that we selfishly want to see involved because are still music fans at the end of the day.
 The common denominator in all of this is the value that comes with securing these artists.
 Can we continue to develop a relationship and help each other out moving forward?
 Tweed is an incredible vehicle for bands to start relationships that can reciprocate each others needs.
 The people that play Tweed are devoted to their craft.
 They are resourceful people.
 You have to be in order to make your way to a different audience, a better club, a better tour.
 Maybe this is the best platform for me to publicly say that I do apologize for not getting to everyone who wants in.
 Its mathematically impossible.
 We do our best for the festival and as much as I would love to have some sort of Utopian Pasture where the rock never stopped, people got paid really well and no one got fat from surviving on Fried Dough, I would do my best to book it.
 But its not realistic.
 Like anything in life that you work hard at, we are trying to do the best job we can.

 RLR: Also, you talk about building a brand, and recently hosted another show under the Tweed name.
 Newport hosts their “Newport Folk Presents” shows and I have been trying to build excitement around the two year shows, Locals Covering Locals releases, and a summer showcase so I know how it goes.
 Any plan to get into that more after this summer and get the Tweed name out there throughout the year?